ryanhaticus/pretzelduck/README.md

 ## Why
 End-to-end (E2E) testing in its current form is often not practical for various reasons:
-- Writing them takes a long time.
+- Writing end-to-end tests takes a long time.
 - Often, in order to use end-to-end tests effectively, you need to maintain a mock API or have control over your environment's data.
 - Seemingly small UI changes can break end-to-end tests, requiring you spend additional time fixing them.